Ematrion/rstt/docs/tutorials.rst

 =========

-Here is a collections of notebooks that helps learning the package functionnalities.
+Here is a collection of notebooks that helps learning the package functionnalities.

    :doc:`tutorials/basic`